 With metal roofs, you will have the best capacity to collect rainwater and you’ll also have the least problem when the snow falls – it’ll easily slide off.

 You can introduce superb insulation and water-resistant properties to your house with the use of spray roofing.
 Basically, Sprayed Polyurethane Foam, or SPF, is applied on roofs to form roofing systems that are not breached at any point.
 The foam results when two separate chemical liquids mix at a spray nozzle and the resultant mixture solidifies on the rooftop.
 The mixture has to be protected with an elastic coating that facilitates expansion and contraction in hot and cold weather respectively.

 Spray roofing has been known to reduce energy costs by as much as 58%.

 TPO roofing takes the form of a single-ply membrane.
 A roof covered with this material actually consists of separate TPO membrane parts expertly welded together to appear as a single covering.
 TPO is manufactured using ethylene propylene rubber, a material that has excellent flexibility as well as durability regardless of the weather type.

 This roofing material stands up well against ozone.
-It is also algae-resistant and resists tears and perforations exceptionally.
+It is also algae-resistant and resists tears and perforations exceptionally well.